xuganyu96/chad-gpt/README.md

-# typewriter-js
+# ChadGPT
-HTML/CSS/JS for a ChatGPT clone
+A mockup of ChatGPT